Walterieux/vmxvmm_report/pres_14_12_2022/planning.md

 ## Custom Allocator
 Is a sort of Buddy Allocator with three trees instead of one.

+For each tree, it has a 1 (free) if at least one children is free.
+Memory is shared between trees.

 ### How does it works?
 Here's is the video.